Meggatgithub/linware-Open-Source-Project/README.md

 # linware-Open-Source-Project
 lOSP or linware Open Source Project is a demonstrational software for demonstrating on how BIOS works.
 It's written in Python.
+My plan is not for keeping it as a demo software, but to create a functional BIOS software which can be added it self-crafted machines made by individuals.